jwmtechwriting/grc/grc.md

 ATAR | Atari
 COMM | Commodore

-Codes prefixed with a `!` indicate missing information.
+Codes prefixed with a `!` indicate entries with missing information.
 These special codes **MUST NOT** be used for any other purpose.

 Code | Meaning
 -----|--------